 Nephrogenic diabetes insipidus is not related to the more common diabetes mellitus, which affects the level of insulin hormone in the blood.

-A doctor or nurse draws blood from a vein, usually on the underside of the elbow.
-The site is first cleaned with a germ-killing antiseptic.
-Then an elastic band is wrapped around the arm above the potential area of the vein where the blood will be drawn.
+- An elastic band is wrapped around your arm above the potential area of the vein where the blood will be drawn.
 This causes the vein to swell with blood.

-The healthcare provider gently inserts a needle syringe into the vein.
+- Your healthcare provider gently inserts a needle syringe into your vein.
 Blood collects in the syringe tube.
-When the tube is full, they remove the needle.
+When the tube is full, the needle is then removed.

-The elastic band is then removed, and the needle puncture site is covered with sterile gauze to stop bleeding.
+- The elastic band is then released, and the needle puncture site is covered with sterile gauze to stop the bleeding.